chaoss/metrics/activity-metrics/metric-template.md

 ### Data Collection Strategies (Optional)
 If there are several different ways to collect data for this metric, list them here.

-### Success Metrics (optional)
-If a metric could be expressed through different ways, this is the place to detail how to do it.
+This may include expressing a metric in different ways.

 ## References
 Blog posts, websites, academic papers, or books that mention the metric and provide more background.